 We held the second of our “Girls into STEM” workshops in partnership with See-Science and STEM Cymru.
 Year-8 girls from the Ysgol Gyfun Gwent Is Coed visited the Campus, learned about STEM careers from several of our STEM Ambassadors and enjoyed coding our programmable Lego robots.

 We welcomed a colleague from the National Institute of Statistics Rwanda (NISR) who undertook an MSc module in Data Science in Titchfield and is now spending two weeks at the Campus in Newport.
 During his visit to the Campus we will share our experience of developing and running data science projects, including Agile project management, and begin two collaborative projects with NISR and the National Bank of Rwanda.
-These activities support the implementation of Rwanda’s data revolution policy, supported by the Department for International Development (DFiD).
+These activities support the implementation of Rwanda’s data revolution policy, supported by the Foreign, Commonwealth & Development Office (FCDO).
 We also hosted a tour of the Campus as part of the visit to ONS by the United Arab Emirates National Bureau of Statistics.

 Part of the Campus team spent the day at the Global Gardens in Cardiff undertaking a range of gardening and other manual activities.
 The project was part of ONS’s collaboration with Business in the Community.